juliabennett/obama-or-bush/README.md

 1. Created a nice database storing data about radio addresses given by either Obama or Bush, including titles, dates, cleaned-up transcripts, and translations to parts of speech.

 2. Trained a support vector classifier to identify which of these two presidents is the speaker using text from a radio address that it's never seen before.
-This model performs with accuracy greater than .99 and an F1 score greater than .98.
+This model performs with an F1 score greater than .98.

 3. Experimented with Bayesian optimization for hyperparameter tuning using Yelp's Metric Optimization Engine (MOE).